hoon0303/Mapia_Game/README.md

 The project includes source files written in C. You need a C compiler like `gcc` to build the project.

-## Game Mechanics
-### Characters and Initialization:
-The game involves initializing several characters (DotCom), which are managed through dynamic memory allocation.
-Each character is given a specific name based on the game state.

-### Game Play:
-The main gameplay involves a series of guesses.
-The game reads saved data if available and continues until the player completes the required actions

-### Saving and Loading:
-The game supports saving the current state to a file (savedata.txt) and loading from it, allowing players to resume from where they left off.

-## Additional Functions
-### Display Grid:
-The game includes a function to print a visual grid representing the game state.

-### Top Rank:
-The game keeps track of top ranks and displays them.

-### Work and Guess Count:
-Functions to display the current character’s work and the number of guesses.

 ## File Structure
 ```plaintext
 Mapia_Game